TreyBastian/.dotfiles/README.md

 ### Configured Languages

 Configuration only loads languages that are installed on the system.
 So should work out of the box.
-> [!WARNING]
->  Neotest is temporarily disabled while I work out some kinks with this new setup

 - lua
   - lua-language-server
   - stylua